Last updated on October 5th, 2023

 I have been fitting and fixing radiators full-time for over a decade and have learned a lot along the way.

-A leaking radiator valve nut is the most common and easiest leak to fix on a central heating system.
+A valve leaking from the nut is the most common and easiest to fix on a central heating system.

 There are three nuts on most radiator valves: